 Molecular Therapeutics Program Themes

-The research conducted within the Molecular Therapeutics Program can be described under the following four highly interactive themes.
+The research conducted within the Molecular Therapeutics Program can be described under the following highly interactive themes.

-Synthesis and discovery of novel compounds and potential anticancer drugs.
+Synthesis and discovery of novel compounds and potential anticancer drugs

 This theme has grown significantly over the past 5 years through recruitments and expanded collaborations.
-Each chemist contributes significantly to the research of one or more of the biology-based teams through synthesis of compounds to interrogate various signaling pathways, while in turn the biology laboratories provide the testing resources for assessing structure/activity relationships that fuel further chemical synthesis and lead optimization.
+Each chemist contributes significantly to the research of one or more of the biology-based teams through synthesis of compounds to interrogate various signaling pathways, while in turn the biology laboratories provide the testing resources for assessing structure/activity relationships that guide further chemical synthesis and lead optimization.

-Development of hypothesis-based cancer clinical trials.
+Development of hypothesis-based biomarker and interventional cancer clinical trials